moinwiki/moin/docs/devel/translate.rst

 Because this sometimes creates large diffs, just because of a change in line numbers, you can of course use this command sparingly.
-Another option for better readability is to do a separate commit for this.
+Another option for better readability is to make a separate commit for this purpose.

 ------